danidnm/ByDN-Magento-Giftcard-Extension/README.md

 **Enable gift card expiration**.
 Allows you to enable expiration for gift cards.
 **Expiration time (in days)**.
 Set the number of days after which the gift card will expire.

+## Discounts

+**Prevent purchasing gift card with another gift card**.
+If enabled, customers will not be allowed to redeem a gift card to purchase another.
+This is necessary if you want to apply discounts to gift cards.
+**Prevent applying discounts on gift card products**.
+Enable this option to ensure that customers cannot purchase a gift card with any discounts applied.

+## Creating a gift card

+Creating a gift card product is as simple as creating any other Magento product.

+Just go to:

+    Catalog => Products

+And select “Gift card“ from the dropdown “Add Product”.